semantic-release/commit-analyzer/README.md

 #### releaseRules

 Release rules are used when deciding if the commits since the last release warrant a new release.
-If you define custom release rules the default rules will be used if nothing matched.
+If you define custom release rules the [default rules](lib/default-release-rules.js) will be used if nothing matched.
 Those rules will be matched against the commit objects resulting of [conventional-commits-parser](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser) parsing.

-Release rules are used when deciding if the commits since the last release warrant a new release.
-If you define custom release rules the [default rules](lib/default-release-rules.js) will be used if nothing matched.

 ##### Rules definition